aczi0/ReadingVesper/content/posts/things-i-learned-in-2020-copy.md

 ## [The Canadian Space Agency's Satellite Art Competition.](https://www.asc-csa.gc.ca/eng/satellites/earth-observation/satelliteart/default.asp)

-The CSA held a competition for the best sattelite photographies of the earth.
-The top contenders can be found here:
+The CSA held a competition for the best satellite photographs of the earth.
+The top contenders can be found by clicking the title link.

 ## [Surrounding ourselves with unread books.](https://bigthink.com/neuropsych/do-i-own-too-many-books/#Echobox=1659313490)